SaaS Management

 3. Lansweeper

-Lansweeper is a B2B SaaS provider of IT management software that offers a solution for IT asset discovery, Lansweeper Network Scanner.
-This software provides organizations with a comprehensive view of all their IT assets, including hardware and software, across their entire network.
+Lansweeper offers an IT asset discovery solution, Lansweeper Network Scanner, that gives organizations a comprehensive view of all their IT assets (hardware and software) across the entire network.

 Pros